 What to serve with creamy paprika pork goulash

-As I mentioned above, you can serve this dish on a bed or rice or noodles, or you could even serve it with homemade spaetzle.
+As I mentioned above, you can serve this dish on a bed of rice or noodles, or you could even serve it with homemade spaetzle.

 If you want additional vegetables with it, a sweet green vegetable such as frozen peas goes well.
 You could even mix a handful of frozen peas into the dish before adding the cream, for additional pops of colour.
-Or you could add 1/2 cup of frozen sweetcorn.
+Or you could add half a cup of frozen sweetcorn.

 - steamed broccoli and/or steamed green beans